 7. NON-DVM SIDE HUSTLE: Speaking of different side hustle jobs as a DVM, what about opportunities outside of vet med?
-A fun thread in the Richer Life DVM- Money Talk group revealed some great side hustles by members, including consulting/coaching, raising quarter horses, running an Etsy shop, blogging, Uber/Lyft driver, and rental real estate.
-I absolutely LOVED seeing this list- it goes to show all the creative and different ways that DVM’s can earn extra income outside of veterinary medicine.
+Some examples of great side hustles: consulting/coaching, raising quarter horses, running an Etsy shop, blogging, Uber/Lyft driver, and rental real estate.
+There really are so many creative and different ways that DVM’s can earn extra income outside of veterinary medicine.

 8. CLEANING OUT YOUR HOME: Take a look around your house.
 Do you have items that you 1) do not use and/or 2) do not need?
 I am guessing the answer is a YES.
 Between Craigslist, Facebook Marketplace, garage sales, etc….there are plenty of ways to get sell items that need to leave your house pronto.